 To those of us that love food, Dominion Road in Auckland is synonymous with a variety of excellent Asian cuisines – in particular, Chinese cuisines.
-One who has never driven down the ‘Dom’ (as it is affectionately known by some) will be entranced by the sheer number of restaurants, kiosk windows and takeaway shops brightly lining the part of the street between New North and Mt Albert Roads, most claiming to specialise in dumplings and/or noodles.
+One who has never driven down the ‘Dom’ (as it is affectionately known by some) will be entranced by the sheer number of restaurants, kiosk windows and takeaway shops brightly lining the part of the street between New North and Mt Albert Roads, most claiming to specialize in dumplings and/or noodles.
 How can there be so many operators serving the same food?
 The answer is that there are just as many variations of dumplings as there are steps if you were to walk the length of the strip.

-There is one often-sung hero of the strip, serving authentic and top quality dishes from the Sichuan province in China.
+There is one often-sung hero of the strip, serving authentic and top-quality dishes from the Sichuan province in China.
 Their Dan Dan Noodles served ‘hot’ could blow you right out of the strip, but it is their ‘Dumplings in Spicy Sauce’ that pops up most frequently on the recommendations that I read around town.
-They are exceptionally delicious – the sauce is hot with chilli, slightly numbing with musty Sichuan pepper, salty with soy sauce and fragrant with coriander and spring onion.
+They are exceptionally delicious – the sauce is hot with chilli, slightly numbing with musty Sichuan pepper, salty with soy sauce, and fragrant with coriander and spring onion.
 The umami of the combination makes my mouth water just thinking about it!

 This recipe includes instructions on how to make simple pork and prawn dumplings from scratch.
 However, if you are stretched for time or fear that you lack the skills, you can buy very good quality dumplings from the freezer at most Asian supermarkets in Auckland, or even at the dumpling shops themselves.

-Simply steam the dumplings in your Steam Oven, toss with the sauce and serve with chopsticks and a napkin for each guest.
+Simply steam the dumplings in your NEFF Steam Oven, toss with the sauce and serve with chopsticks and a napkin for each guest.
 What an impressive entrée for your dinner guests!

 Makes 32 dumplings / Serves 6 as a starter